Ralph Neely

-Early years
+Early life

-Neely attended Farmington High School, where he was an All-State tackle for two years in football, and a standout center for the basketball team.
+Neely was born on September 12, 1943, in Little Rock, Arkansas.
+His family moved to New Mexico for the sake of his brother, who suffered from asthma.
+Neely attended Farmington High School in New Mexico, where he was an All-State tackle for two years (1960-61) in football, and a standout All-State center for the basketball team.
+He went to the state AA football championship game in 1960.
+He was also on the school’s baseball team and was a shot putter in track and field.

+Neely was inducted into Farmington’s sports Hall of Fame in 1987.
+He was honored by Farmington during a ceremony in 2016 for his career and time at Farmington.
+He presented Farmington with a golden football as part of the NFL’s Super Bowl High School Honor Roll, Neely having played in four Super Bowls.
+In 2014, he was inducted into the New Mexico Sports Hall of Fame.

+College

 He was recruited by the University of Oklahoma, where he played college football under coaches Bud Wilkinson and Gomer Jones.
 Neely was a 261-pound tackle who played both ways, as a dominant performer on defense and an excellent blocker on offense.
-He was named the Big Eight sophomore lineman of the year and was a two-time All-American and an all-conference selection in both 1963 and '64.
+He was named the Big Eight sophomore lineman of the year and was a two-time All-American and an All-Conference selection in both 1963-64.
+He earned his degree with a double major in accounting and finance.

 Neely was one of three Sooners stars who missed the 1965 Gator Bowl game against Florida State University.
 Neely, fullback Jim Grisham and halfback Lance Rentzel signed with professional teams before the game, and were ruled ineligible for the contest, which Florida State won 36–19 on the strength of four touchdown catches by Fred Biletnikoff.